ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

 ```

 ### How much?
-If you want to send **0.5 BTC** from a **transaction input** with **1 BTC** you actually have to spend it all!
-And you will get the changes back to your bitcoin address.
+If you want to send **0.5** BTC from an **unspent output** which holds 1 BTC, you actually have to spend it all!
+And you will get the changes back to your Bitcoin address.
 As the diagram shows below, your **transaction output** specifies  **0.5** BTC to Hall of The Makers and **0.4999** back to you.
-What happens to the remaining **0.0001 BTC**?
+What happens to the remaining **0.0001** BTC?
 This is the miner fee in order to incentivize them to add this transaction into their next block.

 ![](../assets/SpendTx.png)